Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 [X] anisoSpecDirTexture
 [X] transmittanceTintTexture
 [X] emissiveMultiplyTexture
+  -> Mostly animation-related so I don't really want to auto-import this.
+Make a github issue if you want to know how to use this texture.
 [X] uvDistortionTexture

 ... (there may be other textures not listed here)
 ```

-## Installation
-Should be the same as any other addons on Github. ref. [dtzxporter/io_model_semodel](https://github.com/dtzxporter/io_model_semodel)

-1. Clone this repository and zip it, or just download as zip file on Github. (`Code -> Download ZIP`)
-2. `Edit -> Preferences -> Add-ons -> Install..` and choose the zip file.
-3. Activate the addon by checking the box.
-   + You might have to search the addon if it is not shown automatically. (by the string `apex` or `Apex Legends Auto Shader Addon`).
-4. `Save Preferences`.

 ## Problem
-Some of the problem that may occur.
-Do note that this is just a helper addon, you should check the result and modify shader nodes when needed.
+Some of the problem that may occur. **Do note that this is just a helper addon**, you should check the result and modify shader nodes when needed.

 + When shading `bloodhound_v21_heroknight_w` (Feral's Future legendary skin), the whole model would look invisible.
   + This is because their `opacityMultiplyTexture` is not like other model's opacity multiply texture, so the auto-shade method failed.
 This may also occur on other models.